-- Q1.
-How does this project address instream water quality benefits through improving aquatic habitats and restoring natural ecosystem functions? - Q2.
-How does this project address water supply issues that directly address aquatic species and habitats? - Q3.
-What type of habitat enhancements are proposed and how do they benefit aquatic species, species recovery, and reconnect aquatic habitat to help fish and wildlife endure drought and adapt to climate change? - Q4.
+Q1.
+How does this project address instream water quality benefits through improving aquatic habitats and restoring natural ecosystem functions?

+Q2.
+How does this project address water supply issues that directly address aquatic species and habitats?

+Q3.
+What type of habitat enhancements are proposed and how do they benefit aquatic species, species recovery, and reconnect aquatic habitat to help fish and wildlife endure drought and adapt to climate change?

+Q4.
 How does this project align with recovery plans, conservation plans, water portfolio strategies, or other documented strategies targeted for restoration in aquatic habitats?
-Are any public-private partnerships that will be supported by this project?
+Are any public-private partnerships supported by this project?

 Q5.
-What innovative green infrastructure design is anticipated to be used on the project to achieve restoration of ecological function and support species?
+What innovative green infrastructure design is anticipated to be used on the project to restore ecological functions and support species and their habitats?